samiraghav/employee-directory-site/frontend/employee-frontend/README.md

 # Employee Directory — Spring Boot + Angular

 A simple full-stack application that manages employees and supports CRUD operations with search and filter functionality.
-The project demonstrates a **Spring Boot backend** and an **Angular frontend** working together.
+The project demonstrates a **Spring Boot backend(Maven)** and an **Angular frontend** working together.

 ---